 Given that the U.S. has hit its debt ceiling and may not be able to pay its bills, there is an argument that, by invoking the 14th Amendment, Biden has the legal authority to bypass Congress (which approves any action to raise or suspend the debt ceiling) and essentially continue to issue more debt through the Treasury and ignore the debt limit.

-Biden has been supportive but cautious about invoking the 14th Amendment as a solution.
+Biden was supportive but cautious about invoking the 14th Amendment as a solution.

 "The question is, could it be done and invoked in time that it would not be appealed, and as a consequence past the date in question and still default on the debt?
 That is a question that I think is unresolved," Biden told reporters on Sunday, per The Wall Street Journal.

-Some experts have said that the move would be unconstitutional.
+Some experts said that the move would be unconstitutional.

 "The Biden administration even flirting with these ideas really suggests that the administration's fidelity to the Constitution is questionable or opportunistic," Philip Wallach, a senior fellow at the center-right think tank American Enterprise Institute, told the Wall Street Journal.

-Others have been slightly more straightforward on their opinion of the idea, Yellen saying it could provoke a "constitutional crisis," and Representative Chip Roy saying if Biden took the 14th Amendment route, the House Republicans would "blow crap up."
+Others were slightly more straightforward on their opinion of the idea, Yellen saying it could provoke a "constitutional crisis," and Representative Chip Roy saying if Biden took the 14th Amendment route, the House Republicans would "blow crap up."